Visual AI Takes Quality Control to a New Level

 • Workplace safety – Making the work environment safer by inspecting it for potentially dangerous actions (e.g. detection of protection wearables as safety helmets in construction sites), inspection in radioactive or biohazard environments, detection of fire, covid face masks, and many more.

-• Saving costs – Labour work can be pretty expensive in the western world.
+• Saving costs – Labour work can be pretty expensive in the Western world.

 For example, the average Quality control inspector salary in the US is about 40k USD.
-Companies consider numerous options when saving the costs, such as moving the factories to other countries, streamlining the operations, or replacing the workers with robots.
+Companies consider numerous options when saving costs, such as moving the factories to other countries, streamlining the operations, or replacing the workers with robots.
 And as I said before, this goes hand in hand with some political & ethical questions.
 I think the most reasonable solution in the long term is the cooperation of workers with robotic systems.
 This will make the process more robust, reliable, and effective.

 • Costs of AI systems – Sooner or later, modern technology and automation will be common in all companies (Startups as well as enterprise companies).
 The adoption of automatic solutions based on AI will make the transition more affordable.